jakubhalun/photo-location/README.md

   Given that most photos are taken while stationary, this data is crucial.
   * It also provides the point closest in time to when the photo was taken (either before or after the shot).
-  * Points where no movement was detected by Geo Tracker for over 10 seconds, termed as "stop points", are identified.
+  * Points where no movement was detected by Geo Tracker for over 10 seconds, termed as "stop points," are identified.
   These are sought within a time frame of 2 minutes before and after the photo was clicked.
   * Each of the mentioned points includes information about latitude and longitude, a template for the "Location" used in Wikimedia Commons with appropriately set parameters, and a link to Google Maps with those parameters.
-* **Time Adjustment Feature:** Often, the timestamp extracted from the JPEG might be in an incorrect timezone.
+* **Time Adjustment Feature:** the timestamp extracted from the JPEG might often be in an incorrect timezone.
 To rectify this, there's an option to adjust the timestamp relative to UTC.
 For instance, when I take photos in Poland during summer (observing Central European Summer Time), I set the adjustment to -2.00.